 I grew up surrounded by art and photography.
 My Mom was an artist and my Dad was a professional photographer.
 Growing up in this kind of family was a lot of fun.
 My father had a great sense of humor and I always looked forward to doing family projects.
 I have great memories “modeling” for my parents and playing dress-up.
 My mother would often require material for her to draw from.
-She would sew or rent costumes from NBC wardrobe.
-Then she would set-up a backdrop, or create a set in our backyard, and photograph us and friends “in character.”
-Basically, a bunch of people being total goof balls.
+So, she would sew or rent costumes.
+We were fortunate to know some people who worked at NBC wardrobe.
+She would set-up a backdrop or setting and photograph us and friends that she later painted.

 My father was a big influence in my interest in photography.
 Taking art classes and photography classes all through high school and graduating as Artist of the Year.
-I knew I wanted to be a photographer and pursued a BA degree in Fine Art Photography from Arizona State University.
-Through college I worked as a graphic layout artist at a local reprographics center.
-After I graduated I got a job working as a pre-press graphic artist for an offset printer called Red Mountain Printing.
+I knew I wanted to be a photographer and pursued a BA degree in Fine Art Photography from ASU.
+Through college I worked as a graphic artist at a local reprographics center.
+After I graduated I got a job working as a pre-press artist for an offset printer called Red Mountain Printing.

 “Love the people God gave you because one day, He’ll take them back”.
 Becky Kinder

 While working at Red Mountain Printing I got a commissioned job by one of their clients to photograph a product.
-This was a big deal, and I really wanted to do well so I could showcase a high end product shot in my portfolio.
-My Dad was so proud of me and helped me prepare for the shoot for months before the scheduled session date.
+This was a big break for me.
+I wanted to do a great job so I could showcase a high end product shot in my portfolio.
+My Dad was so proud of me.
+For months he helped me plan the photo shoot before the scheduled session date.

 That night, when he and his girlfriend were driving home from their trip, their car veered off the road and flipped and my father was killed instantly.
 At first, I could not accept that my father was gone.
 I was completely numb.
 But the next day I had to continue with photographing the product.
 It was a completely surreal situation.
 Dealing with a very technical and complicated shoot, feeling intense sorrow, and under so much pressure.
 The stress was unbearable.
 Crying hysterically while trying to focus on the product and really not giving a crap about it at all.
 It was a disaster!
 In the end, the client didn’t use the images and I felt like I was a failure and I failed my father.

 How does this the story about my father relate to what I do now?
 I felt like I lost everything in an instant, not only my father and my mentor but also the direction I wanted to take my career.
-I wanted to do commercial and fashion.
-So, I was still very determined to learn got a job working as a photographer for a glamour photography studio.
-Within a year I became manager and did that for the next 11 years.
+I wanted to do commercial and fashion and would have probably moved to Los Angeles if my father had not died.

-A very real fact that many entrepreneurs face is being “visible” can feel quite uncomfortable at first.
-They are afraid they might be rejected when they show the world who they really are.
-However, being vulnerable is the first step in being truly genuine.
-I was serious about growing my business and I decided to see this as a test to understanding and accepting myself.
+Many entrepreneurs face the fact that being in business means you have to be visible.
+Being visible can feel very vulnerable.
+However, being vulnerable is the first step to being truly genuine.
+I was serious about growing my business so for myself I decided to see this as a test in my own acceptance.
 This was, and still is my own journey.
 Ultimately though, this is where I found my own joy.

 I approached Gina Cinardo because I have seen samples of her work.
 Her work is both professional and artistic.
 After talking with Gina I realized that she is capable to project the image that I felt would best sell my product.
 Her easy style and technical knowledge were combined at our session and the end result gave me just what I needed to do the job.
 I strongly recommend Gina to any Entrepreneurs who want to have professional business cards made.